Lauren Book: CEO, Lauren’s Kids

 Have that passion I just talked about.
 And have drive.
 I believe that there's no comparison for that.

-From your success with Lauren’s Kids, what career advice would you offer aspiring Leading Ladies -- whether it be in the non-profit, entrepreneurial or another industry?
+From your success with Lauren's Kids, what career advice would you offer aspiring Leading Ladies—whether it be in the non-profit, entrepreneurial or another industry?

 Never take "no" for an answer, and don't take yourself so seriously.
 Grace under pressure is an important thing.
 Never let anyone see you sweat, but also work harder than anyone else in the room.
 Take any opportunity that is given to you, run with it and fight for it, because you never know when momentum is going to stop.
 I think that all women have to work, and unfortunately sometimes much harder than the men in the room, to get the same opportunities.

-It’s really important to always fight and work hard for those opportunities when they present themselves.
+It's really important to always fight and work hard for those opportunities when they present themselves.
 You never know when they may be coming around the corner again.
-But, on the other hand, when you’re working very hard, make sure you have balance.
-One of my favorite quotes is: “We can do anything, but we can’t do everything.”
-So, it’s about finding those opportunities, making them work for you and executing in the best way possible.
+But, on the other hand, when you';re working very hard, make sure you have balance.
+One of my favorite quotes is: "We can do anything, but we can't do everything."
+So, it's about finding those opportunities, making them work for you and executing in the best way possible.

-How can our community – those both within and outside of Florida – become involved with Lauren’s Kids?
+How can our community—those both within and outside of Florida—become involved with Lauren's Kids?

 Check out our website, laurenskids.org.
 We have incredible opportunities for volunteering, but one of the great things about "Safer, Smarter Kids" is that it can be brought to schools anywhere.
 As an educator, one of the things that was really important to me was that we wanted to provide a classroom teacher anywhere with the curriculum.
 Teachers can order a curriculum kit and bring "Safer, Smarter Kids" to their communities.
 Teachers also can download all of our resources, whether it's the parent tool kit or the youth serving organization handbook.
 Anyone can bring these life-saving and empowering conversations to their communities and homes to keep their kids safe.

 This is the greatest way we can end the sexual exploitation of children and protect childhood.
-It’s all about beginning that conversation, and not being afraid to talk about boundaries.
-It’s about not being afraid to talk about a safe touch and an unsafe touch, or a secret and not a secret, to keep children educated and make them aware of the signs, what to look for and what to report.
-That’s really what we ask everybody to do – to read, be educated and learn all that you can, because it will protect your children.
+It's all about beginning that conversation, and not being afraid to talk about boundaries.
+It's about not being afraid to talk about a safe touch and an unsafe touch, or a secret and not a secret, to keep children educated and make them aware of the signs, what to look for and what to report.
+That's really what we ask everybody to do—to read, be educated and learn all that you can, because it will protect your children.

 Is there anything else you'd like to add?